kmh52826-collab/recsys-evolution-comet/README.md

 > The M-Trans4Rec framework is designed to structurally resolve chronic pipeline bottlenecks and data sparsity issues in recommendation systems.
 Upon adoption, it aims to achieve the following three systemic effects and macro-level improvements as quantitative target hypotheses.

 ### 7.1 Pipeline Robustness Under Extreme Data Sparsity
-* **Challenge**: Data in actual large-scale enterprise environments—such as MovieLens-1M (95.5%), Yelp (98.7%), and Amazon Beauty (99.9%) targeted in benchmark planning—inevitably suffers from extreme sparsity due to insufficient user behavioral logs.
+* **Challenge**: Real-world public benchmark datasets—such as MovieLens-1M (95.5% sparsity), Yelp (98.7%), and Amazon Beauty (99.9%) targeted in benchmark planning—inevitably suffer from extreme sparsity due to insufficient user behavioral logs.
 Single sequence-based models suffer from structural vulnerabilities where overall quality degrades rapidly under such sparse embedding environments.
 * **Expected Benefit**: By placing dedicated `Graph` and `Side Info` encoder channels as parallel layers, this architecture ensures serving stability based on topology signals, even when an individual user's linear sequence history is lost or fragmented in a cold state.

 ### 7.2 Precision Compensation for Cold-Start Entities & Dynamic Context Control
-* **Challenge**: For newly registered users or newly ingested items with extremely sparse histories, existing CNN pipeline architectures (e.g., COMET) using fixed-size grid inputs incur unnecessary padding computation overhead or overfit to noise features, leading to prediction failures.
+* **Challenge**: For newly registered users or newly ingested items with extremely sparse histories, history-map-based CNN architectures using fixed-size grid inputs can incur unnecessary padding computation overhead or overfit to noise features, leading to prediction failures.
 * **Expected Benefit**: Incorporating the `Adaptive Gating Mechanism` allows encoder feature weights to be **dynamically adjusted according to user context**.
-Specifically, based on design hypotheses in the project proposal, densely linking rich attribute metadata in cold-start environments aims to defend pipeline precision efficiently, improving final prediction accuracy by **up to 15% or more**.
+Specifically, densely linking rich attribute metadata in cold-start environments aims to **improve final prediction accuracy**; the magnitude of improvement will be verified through future experiments.

 ### 7.3 Recommendation Diversity (Serendipity) & Serving Coverage Enhancement
 * **Challenge**: Systems relying solely on popular item scanning or 1D consumption order logs create biased filter bubbles for users, causing system bottlenecks that reduce recommendation coverage and accelerate user churn.